You've seen the standard wood or faux wood blind many, many times. But how closely have you observed them?

 Finally, they also look a little more decorative than routed blinds.

-You’re a homeowner and you have pets or kids.
-They do cost a little more than routed blinds – about 15-20% more.
-So if they get broke, they’re a bit more costly to replace.
+You're a homeowner and you have pets or kids.
+They do cost a little more than routed blinds – usually 10-15% more.
+So if they get broke, they're a bit more costly to replace.

 And they are slightly more fragile than routed blinds.
 Because of the small notches that hold the lift cords, it takes very little force to knock one of the slats out of the blind.

 However, that idea is somewhat questionable.
 Even the best routed blinds over time will succumb to the same shifting problem.
-And if one slat goes flying out in your routeless blind, it’s not that difficult to replace it.
+And if one slat goes flying out in your routeless blind, it's not that difficult to put it back.

 Then consider adding them only to rooms where light control is most important to you, like your bedroom.
 And you usually don't allow kids to play in your bedroom anyway, so they would be protected from damage too.